 Public Participation

-There will be two options for public participation in this meeting: in person or written.
-Written comments can be submitted by emailing tara@downtownmarquette.org.
-Written submissions will be accepted until 3:00 p.m. on Wednesday, March 19, 2025.
+There will be two options for public participation in this meeting: in-person or written.
+There will be two public comment periods for the meeting, one near the beginning of the agenda and one at the end.
+Comments are limited to three minutes and speakers must give their name and address before speaking.
+Written comments will be presented to the board during the meeting and can be submitted by emailing tmorin@marquettemi.gov.
+Written submissions will be accepted until 5 p.m. on Tuesday, April 29, 2025.

 This is the official page for the City of Marquette.